kmhuads/f25_data203/hw4/hw4.md

 **&#167; Task:**  **BONUS:** Plot both mean and median word counts on the same bar plot.

-This will be worth an extra 2 points.
+This will be worth _up to_ an extra 2 points.